andreasprlic/andreasprlic.github.io/_pages/about.md

 ---
 permalink: /about/
 title: "About"
+header:
+  overlay_color: "#000"
+  overlay_filter: "0.2"
+  overlay_image: /assets/images/swamy_beach.jpg

 ---

 ## Invitae

-* Engineering Lead / Principal Engineer *June 2017-now*
+* Engineering Lead / Principal Engineer
+  *June 2017-now*

 Invitae is the Nr.
 1 contributor of interpreted variants at Clinvar.
 I am Engineering Lead for the *Interpretation Platform* that allows the company to scale up our clinical reporting workflows to thousands of samples per day.